April archive

 Flooding and plowing of rice paddies brings thousands of gulls to l’Albufera.
 Despite the intense winds, we connect with several common gulls, Caspian gulls, herring gull, little gull plus bonus ring-necked ducks.

-Winter in the south
+Winter in the South

 Mild winters in Alicante draw Alpine accentors, thrushes, finches and buntings to the mountains, raptors and waterfowl to wetlands and provide some good seawatching along the shores, plus some winter oddities.